 Here are three signs that something is wrong with your ground.

 Poor transfer efficiency

 Imagine you’re spraying ten pounds of powder.
-If, when you’re done spraying, the part is fully coated and ten pounds heavier, you’ve achieved 100% transfer efficiency.
-This never happens in the real world, of course – a more realistic scenario would involve powder falling off of corners and welds, or struggling to penetrate recesses, all of which are signs of less-than-perfect grounding.
+If, when you’re done spraying, the part is ten pounds heavier, you’ve achieved 100% transfer efficiency.
+This never happens, of course – a more realistic scenario would involve powder falling off of corners and welds, or struggling to penetrate recesses, all of which are signs of less-than-perfect grounding.
 A little bit of powder on the floor is unavoidable.
-Too much, and it’s time to revisit your grounding.
+Too much might be the sign of a serious grounding problem.

 Each pass of the spray gun adds a layer of powder to the part, and each layer of powder acts as an insulator.
 Eventually, grounded parts become so insulated that they can no longer accept powder.
 This is totally normal.
 You’ve simply reached maximum film thickness for that coat.
 Poorly-grounded parts, however, will stop accepting powder much sooner than you’d like them to.
 If, after a single pass, your transfer efficiency declines dramatically, it’s unlikely that you’ll be able to achieve the film thickness you need.
-The powder simply won’t cling to the part.
 It’s time to check your grounding.